petecarapetyan/fauxnoose/docs/believe/index.md

 Tune in!

 Truth can be depressing!
-Working together, we come up with _**our own better versions of truth**_, and then bounce them around in our own echo chamber, in an infite, gratuitous loop.
+Working together, we come up with _**our own better versions of truth**_, and then bounce them around in our own echo chamber in an infinite, gratuitous loop.

 <img class="bordered" src="/_merged_assets/_static/images/bulksplash-hyneseyes-zLrqHNms8eE.jpg" alt="bulksplash-hyneseyes-zLrqHNms8eE.jpg" />